-COMPETENCY KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) 4.3.2 Ability to talk effectively in small groups and with large audiences.
-4.3.3 Ability to listen effectively, to acquire information from others, and to determine the needs, interests and expectations of various groups.
-4.3.4 Ability to write clear, concise, reports and to edit documents effectively.
-4.3.5 Ability to respond appropriately to questions, and to provide factual answers consistent with the regulatory body's views.
-4.3.6 Ability to communicate complex issues clearly.
+COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) 4.3.1 Ability to talk effectively in small groups and with large audiences.
+Communication skills 4.3.2 Ability to listen effectively, to acquire information from others, and to determine the needs, interests and expectations of various groups.
+4.3.3 Ability to write clear, concise, reports and to edit documents effectively.
+4.3.4 Ability to respond appropriately to questions, and to provide factual answers consistent with the regulatory body's views.
+4.3.5 Ability to communicate complex issues clearly.
 To adjust communications to the needs of an audience, and to be effectively persuasive.
-4.3.7 Ability to communicate effectively in a foreign language.
+4.3.6 Ability to communicate effectively in a foreign language.

 4.4.
-Teamwork Competency: This competency is working collaboratively with others to achieve common objectives.
+Teamwork Competence: This competence is working collaboratively with others to achieve common objectives.